Artifact-Virtual/artifact_lab/ADE/AVA.md

 - **Plugin System**: An extension architecture to add custom functionality.

 ### 11.2.
 Planned Integrations
-- **Airtable**: Integrate with Airtable for advanced project and workflow management.
 - **Windmill**: Use Windmill for workflow automation and complex data operations.
 - **Vector Database**: Integrate a vector DB for semantic code search and enhanced AI context.